Austin Location

 If you receive a DWI summons, immediately consult a DWI defense lawyer.
 Never appear in criminal court alone, even at the initial appearance.
 You always want to have an experienced professional advising you and representing you at every court appearance.

-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, we understand the challenges of DWI cases in Texas.
-Our firm is committed to providing effective, personalized, and aggressive representation to individuals facing DWI charges—whether they are filed immediately following an arrest or up to two years later.
+At the Law Office of David D. White, PLLC, we understand the challenges of DWI cases in Texas.
+Our firm is committed to providing effective, personalized representation to individuals facing DWI charges—whether they are filed immediately following an arrest or up to two years later.
 We can immediately begin working to protect your driving privileges, so never wait to call our office.

 With our extensive knowledge of Texas DWI laws and our courtroom experience, we will work tirelessly to achieve the best possible outcome for your case.
 To book a free legal consultation and case review with the Law Office of David D. White, don’t hesitate to reach out now.